The Conners: Filming

 Production on the series began on August 31, 2018, at the Warner Bros.
 Studios lot in Burbank, California.
 On October 26, 2018, ABC announced it had ordered an additional episode, bringing the first season's total number to 11.
 Production on the third season began on August 17, 2020.

 Release

+Broadcast

-The series premiered on October 16, 2018, on ABC in the United States, on CTV in Canada and on Network Ten in Australia.
+The series premiered on October 16, 2018, on ABC in the United States, on CTV in Canada and on Network 10 in Australia.
 It began being shown in the United Kingdom on Sky Comedy on January 2, 2023.

+Syndication

+On August 8, 2023, Werner Entertainment has signed a global licensing deal with Lionsgate’s Worldwide Television Distribution Group and Debmar-Mercury to make past episodes of The Conners available in syndication, which began in September 2024.
+Reruns of The Conners debuted on The CW on January 4, 2024.
+Deadline Hollywood reported on February 14, 2024, that reruns of The Conners will air in syndication, starting September 2024.

+Streaming

+The Conners is available on The CW app since January 5, 2024.
+The first five seasons were released on Netflix in the US on March 27, 2024.
+As of January 2024, all seasons that have previously aired can be seen for free, with ads, on the CTV app in Canada.
+In July 2024, the series' first five seasons were added to Prime Video in Canada, accessible via a subscription.